fa-901/bitfountain-test/README.md

 ### Notes/Assumptions:
 - The 'access_token' from the API is used in the authorization header.
 Without an updated access token, the APIs return 403 error.
+- No UI design is provided, so I have used Bootstrap.